chen0040/pydl-hands-on/notes/V&V.md

 These are coupled with statistical testing for hypothesis testing.

-## Verification and Validation of Big Data Machine Learning System.
+## Section 3.4 Verification and Validation of Big Data Machine Learning System.

 This technique aims to verify and validate big data machine learning system.